ChrisForsythQA/Qa-test/README.md

   When: all items purchased add to less than X.XX
   Then: the correct amount of remaining currency will be displayed

-  Given: X.XX has been put into the vending machine
   When: all items add to the value £X.XX
   Then: the correct amount of zero remaining currency will be displayed